Last Updated: 2020

 The University is committed to protecting members of the campus community from abusive actions by others both within and outside the institution.
 If you experience abusive incidents related to the technologies that you cannot pursue on your own, or if you are a supervisor who believes that an employee is abusing access to the information technology resources or Internet access, you should report the matter to the most appropriate contact.
 You also can report violations of privacy or property involving the technology, whether the perpetrator is a member of the campus community or not.

-Among the many offices and officials that work together to pursue cases of this sort are the Deans, Directors of Student Life, and Directors of Studies at the residential colleges, Office of Dean of Undergraduate Students, Office of Vice President for Campus Life, the Graduate School Office, Office of Dean of the Faculty, Office of Human Resources, Ombudsman, University Health Services Counseling Center and SHARE Program, Office of Information Technology, Department of Public Safety, and Office of the General Counsel.
+Among the many offices and officials that work together to pursue cases of this sort are the Deans, Directors of Student Life, and Directors of Studies at the residential colleges, Office of Dean of Undergraduate Students, Office of Vice President for Campus Life, the Graduate School Office, Office of Dean of the Faculty, Office of Human Resources, Ombudsman, University Health Services Counseling Center and SHARE Program, Office of Information Technology, Department of Public Safety, Office of Institutional Equity and Diversity, Office of Communications, and Office of the General Counsel.

-If you do not feel your usual reporting path can work or are not sure of the appropriate division to handle the matter on your behalf, the OIT Support and Operations Center (the help desk people) will take your question and see that it is directed appropriately.
-OIT Help Desk staff can also help you identify sources of harassing or offensive communications from outside the University network.
+If you do not feel your usual reporting path can work or are not sure of the appropriate division to handle the matter on your behalf, the OIT Support and Operations Center will take your question and see that it is directed appropriately.
+OIT SOC staff can also help you identify sources of harassing or offensive communications from outside the University network.
 You also can report "spamming" and abusive or offensive communications to outside authorities, as most schools, corporations, and Internet service providers do not intend their electronic resources to be used for nefarious purposes.

 This section lists examples of acceptable behavior as well as behavior that may constitute a violation of University policy.
 The list is not all-inclusive; in addition, each situation must be considered in light of the specific facts and circumstances to determine if a violation has occurred.

-Acceptable behavior: A group of visiting scholars has arranged through Conference and Event Services to have University network access and netIDs during their stay on campus.
+Acceptable behavior: A group of visiting scholars has arranged through Conference and Event Services or the respective departments to have University network access and netids during their stay on campus.

 Violation: You have a departmental computer account that provides access to certain shared files, to Princeton's general campus resources, to the Internet and World Wide Web.
 You do not use that account, and give the account and password to the director of a local community service agency, who uses it.

-Violation: You have registered your device for the campus network.
+Violation: You connect a device to the campus network.
 You are running a system that lets you set up e-mail accounts for other people.
 You want to offer free access to the device to people around the world with an interest in a specific public issue of great importance, and also give them e-mail accounts on your machine.
 (You can allow them access to information you have on your machine, provided it is not copyrighted by someone else, but it is a violation to extend to them e-mail accounts or access to other resources within the princeton.edu domain.)

 Violation: Without University authorization, you use your campus-connected personal device to host a website, register a domain, or operate a mail-exchange server for a charitable or educational organization.
 (Hosting commercial sites or domains is expressly forbidden.)